Generative AI

 Median round sizes

-Generative AI startups are showing a significant premium in their Seed and Series A rounds.
+Generative AI startups are showing a significant premium at every stage, from Seed to Series C+.

 VC by stage